Designations Congruent with Things: Chapter 2

 To the medical bay.

-When they arrive at the laboratory, he’s sorted himself to the point that he feels sufficiently organized to make such a suggestion and rationally back it with logical arguments, but his intention collapses when Newton does not proceed to his own side of their shared space, but to Hermann's.
+When they arrive at the laboratory, he’s sorted himself to the point he feels sufficiently organized to make such a suggestion and rationally back it with logical arguments, but his intention collapses when Newton proceeds not to his own side of their shared space, but to Hermann's.

 This is rarely a good sign.